ranon-rat/redditReplaceHumans/README.md

 ***english documentation***

-first you need to install the package with the commando
+first you need to install the package with the command

 ```npm i ``` or the command ```npm install```